Forest birding near Santiago – Tapaculos and Woodpeckersfrom

 Today we’ll start driving south on our way to Talca and on towards Colbún Lake.
 Still in drier Mediterranean habitat our main targets will be the spectacularly colorful and very noisy Burrowing Parakeet, and the beautiful Spectacled Duck.
 Upon arriving at the lake we will scan for a number of other interesting ducks and grebe species and a chance to see Spectacled Tyrant and Andean Gull.
 We’ll then make a short trip north of the lake and spend the rest of the afternoon and the next day in the magnificent Altos de Lircay National Reserve.
 At dusk we’ll look for the elusive Rufous-Legged Owl and spend the night in a quiet and comfortable forest lodge in Vilches, just outside the reserve.

-FULL DAY AT ALTOS DE LIRCAY NATIONAL RESERVE
+DAY 2 - ALTOS DE LIRCAY NATIONAL RESERVE

 Located at the southern limit of the Mediterranean Region, this park is in the ecotone (transition area between two biomes) between the Temperate Rainforest and the Mediterranean Region.
 Here we’ll see a mix of the bird communities characteristic of the more scrubby and dry Mediterranean habitat and the lush temperate Nothofagus forests.
 In Altos de Lircay, we’ll encounter our first forest specialists.
 While walking along forest trails participants will be amazed by the spectacular mature Nothofagus trees, as well as ferns, mosses and forest bird species that are unique to the southern cone of South America.
 Additionally, in this area we’ll also find interesting geological rarities.